Script: Richard Marazano

-The Chimpanzee Complex runs over 3 books - Paradox, The Sons of Ares and Civilisation.
+The Chimpanzee Complex runs over 3 books: Paradox, The Sons of Ares, and Civilisation.
 It starts in 2035.
 Helen Freeman is an astronaut and was going to be the first woman to set foot on Mars.
-This was her life's ambition, so when government cuts money to the space programme she is devastated.
+This was her life's ambition, so when the government cuts money to the space programme she is devastated.
 Then a space module from the 20th century drops into the ocean.
 As a trusted NASA employee Helen is sent to talk to the passengers.
 What she is told seems impossible, a paradox.

 In The Sons of Ares Helen leads a mission to Mars to discover the truth about the space module.
 They find the Soviet Base and more besides.
 Back home, her daughter Sofia grows ever more angry and scared.

 In Civilisation the mystery is unravelled.
 Crew members wake up from an extended cryosleep and yet again reality seems wrong.
 Pieces start falling into place and an understanding is reached.
 Their survival seems precarious and Helen dwells on her daughter and what she may have lost.

 This story takes place on two levels - Helen's relationship with her daughter on Earth, and the experiences of the astronauts on Mars.

 Helen's conflict between her career and her daughter is part of what drives the story.
 I've seen narratives like this condemn the mother.
 In The Chimpanzee Complex no judgement is made.
 Sofia is angry and bitter and sad because of her age.
 She wants to be the number one priority in her mother's world but she just can't compete with space and she resents that.
 Helen is torn up by her daughter's disappointment in her but is equally ravaged by the thought of giving up her career.
 I may not have children but I can relate to competing pressures around womanhood and self-fulfilment.
 I don't envy Helen her position but I very much sympathise with her struggle.